 Supermarket opening times for the August bank holiday - including Tesco, Asda and Morrisons

-The next bank holiday for those in England, Wales and Northern Ireland is the Summer bank holiday on Monday 30 August.

-This is everything you need to know about the opening hours of the big name supermarkets this Summer bank holiday on Monday 30 August.
+With it being a bank holiday weekend, here's everything you need to know about the opening hours of the big named supermarkets this summer bank holiday on Monday, August 30.

 Tesco